Overview

 Biography

-Erin is currently a Master of Bioethics degree candidate at Harvard Medical School.
-She holds master’s degree in the field of Biology at Harvard, where she received the Dean’s List Academic Achievement Award, and a BA with Honors in Studio Art from Wesleyan University.
-Erin also holds a professional certificate in Genetics & Genomics from Stanford University Center for Professional Development.
+Erin holds a Master of Bioethics from Harvard Medical School, a Master's degree in Biology from Harvard University, and a BA with Honors in Studio Art from Wesleyan University.
+She also holds a professional certificate in Genetics and Genomics from Stanford University.